Normal Reference Attention and Defective Feature Perception Network for Surface Defect Detection: Proposed NDP-Net Framework

-In this section, the proposed RB-AE framework is introduced in detail.
-First, the overall architecture of RB-AE is introduced briefly.
-Then, its main modules, including the encoder with pixel-level discriminatory capability, the reference-based attention module (RBAM), and the multiscale feature discrimination module (MSFDM), are presented in detail.
-Finally, the training and testing procedures of RB-AE are introduced.
+In this section, the proposed NDP-Net framework is introduced in detail.
+First, the overall architecture of NDP-Net is briefly introduced.
+Then, its main modules, including the encoder with a pixel-level defect perception capability, the reference-based attention module (RBAM), and the multi-scale defect segmentation module (MSDSM), are presented in detail.
+Finally, the training and testing procedures of the NDP-Net are introduced.